Parrot’s Beak Facts

 That holds true due to the nature of where it evolved.
 This marvel of Nature exists in the wild, at least for the moment, only in a tiny portion of the Atlantic Ocean.
 More specifically, its native range appears to be limited to the what’s now known as the Canary Islands.

-Presently, furthermore, no evidence exists that it ever appeared beyond that range.
+Presently, though, no evidence exists that it ever appeared beyond that range.
 Due to the nature of its evolutionary range, it understandably prefers a tropical climate.
 In that native range, the few specimens left appear to prefer open, strongly sunlit areas.

 This species followed a slightly different path than some, in terms of pollination, however.
 That holds true due to the fact that insects do not appear to be its primary pollinators.
 Research indicates that it achieves the majority of its pollination via birds.